 How To Craft The Ideal Tagline For Your Brand

 Taglines (also known as slogans) are short messages or catchphrases that articulate a brand’s primary message.
 In other words, it’s the message that the brand’s managers want consumers to think of whenever they think of their brand.
-I like to describe taglines as being sort of like concise verbal movie trailers that articulates a brand's benefits, beliefs, or a demand to an audience.
+I like to describe taglines as being sort of like concise verbal movie trailers that articulate a brand's benefits, beliefs, or a call to action for an audience.

 A good tagline can lead to a consumer making a purchase.
-While a great tagline can lead to a brand remaining top-of-mind to consumers in its respective category – which is like a grand slam for just about every advertisement that’s ever been created.
+While a great tagline can lead to a brand remaining top-of-mind to consumers in its respective category—which is the advertising equivalent of hitting a grand slam.

 Now that we’re on the same page on the importance of taglines.
 Here’s four approaches that you can take that will surely help you craft the ideal tagline for your brand.